Holden Caprice (WM)

-The WM and WN series Holden Caprice (also marketed as the Holden Statesman) are a line of full-size/executive cars produced by the Australian manufacturer Holden from September 2006 to October 2017, sold primarily in Australia and New Zealand.
+The WM and WN series are the third and final generation of the Holden Caprice/Statesman, a range of full-size luxury cars produced by the Australian manufacturer Holden from August 2006 to October 2017, sold primarily in Australia and New Zealand.
 They were also exported in various guises to the United States, the Middle East, China and South Korea.
-The range debuted alongside the smaller VE series Holden Commodore, which the Caprice shares its "Zeta" platform with, on 16 July 2006 at the Melbourne Convention and Exhibition Centre.
+The range debuted alongside the smaller Holden VE Commodore, which the Caprice shares its Zeta platform with, on 16 July 2006 at the Melbourne Convention and Exhibition Centre.

 The WM Caprice and Statesman were an A$190 million investment, in combination with the $1.03 billion VE Commodore programme.
 The car's main target market was to senior Federal and State politicians, government officials, businesspeople and private buyers in Australia and overseas.
 In August 2010 the WM Series II was released, and the 'Statesman' variant was discontinued, leaving only the Caprice.
 The range was updated further to the WN in 2013, followed by the WN Series II in 2015.
 Holden discontinued production of the Caprice, retired the range and exited the large luxury sedan segment as of October 2017.